Class dates: April 23, May 14 & June 25

 Books: Students will need to purchase the book, Happiness: Essential Mindfulness Practices by Thich Nhat Hanh, and the classic The Four Noble Truths by Ajahn Sumedho; students are responsible to purchase Happiness from his/her favorite bookstore or online bookseller.
 We suggest purchasing the book, Happiness, as soon as you register in order to allow you enough time to complete the first reading assignment.
 As for The Four Noble Truths or you may get it online free of charge as a PDF here or get a free of charge hard copy at the BFF of Ct in Middletown after our Sunday morning practice (last time on April 2); we will not send via post mail the free copy.

-Assignments: There will be two assignments with guided reading questions.
-Both of them will be emailed to the students.
-Please, try to do as much of the assignment as possible and bring it to the class.
-Assignments have been created to help you practice the teachings in daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.
+Assignments: There will be short assignments with guided reading questions based on the readings; they will be emailed to the students.
+Please, try to do as much of each assignment as possible and bring them to the class.
+Assignments have been created to help you to understand and practice the teachings for daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.

 Practice & Talks Attendance: We highly recommend that while taking the Buddhism 1.0 course, students should also strive to attend the Practice & Talk meetings starting at 9 a.m. for the duration of the course.
 Topics of talks or discussions plus practices will correspond with the information presented in course; so the P & Ts will reinforce what is learned in class.
 It is important to understand that Buddhism is more than just an intellectual exploration or a belief system but it is visceral experience that encompasses the mind, body, and senses, as well as, a sense of community with fellow practitioners, called the sangha.
 Our Practice & Talk meets twice a month on the 2nd and 4th Sundays of the month.
 Also, if you are part of our Buddhist Family Practice or our 12 Step Buddhist Group then your attendance in those groups will be acceptable.